Indigenous peoples of the Caribbean: Ciguayo

 A separate ethnic people that inhabited the Peninsula of Samaná and part of the northern coast toward Nagua in what today is the Dominican Republic, and, by most contemporary accounts, differed in language and customs from the classical or high Taíno who lived on the eastern part of the island of Hispaniola then known.
 According to Eustaquio Fernandez de Navarrete, they were "warriors and spirited people," ("gente animosa y guerrera").
 The Cronista de Indias, Pedro Martir accused them of cannibalism: "when they descend from the mountains to wage war on their neighbors, they kill and eat some of them" ("trae[n] origen de los caníbales, pues cuando de las montañas bajan a lo llano para hacer guerra á sus vecinos, si matan á algunos se los comen").
 Fray Ramón Pané, often dubbed as the first anthropologist of the Caribbean, distinguished the Ciguayo language from the rest of those spoken on Hispaniola.
-Bartolomé de las Casas, who studied them and was one of the few who read Ramón Pané's original work in Spanish, provided most of the documentation about this group.
-Linguists Granberry and Gary Vescelius believe that the Cigüayos emigrated from Central America.
+Bartolomé de las Casas, who studied them and was one of the few who read Ramón Pané's original work in Spanish, provided most of the documentation about this group in his work Historia de Las Indias.
+Linguists Julian Granberry and Gary Vescelius believe that the Cigüayos emigrated from Central America.
 Wilson (1990) states that c.
 1500 this was the kingdom Cacicazgo of Cacique Guacangarí.